Harlaxton Manor: 20th century

 Violet Van der Elst, a businesswoman and inventor, made her money from developing the first brushless shaving cream and made her name by campaigning against capital punishment.
-She restored the house, having renamed it Grantham Castle, and had it wired for electricity, before losing almost all of her fortune in "obsessive litigation".
-During the Second World War, Harlaxton was requisitioned by the Royal Air Force as the officers' mess for RAF Harlaxton and later to house a company of the 1st Airborne Division.
+She restored the house, having renamed it Grantham Castle, and had it wired for electricity, before losing almost all of her fortune in what the writer Simon Jenkins terms "obsessive litigation".
+During the Second World War, Harlaxton was requisitioned by the British government as the officers' mess for RAF Harlaxton and later to house a company of the 1st Airborne Division.
 In 1948, Harlaxton was purchased by the Society of Jesus, who used it as a novitiate.
 Stanford University leased Harlaxton Manor from the Jesuits in 1965, and with only 80 students in its first year, it was the first American university in Great Britain.
-Students attended classes from Monday to Thursday, often travelling on the weekends, similar to the Harlaxton schedule today.
-Stanford used the manor as part of its British study abroad programme.
-But the relative isolation of the house made it unpopular and the programme relocated to Cliveden in Berkshire in 1969.
+Stanford used the manor as part of its British study abroad programme but the relative isolation of the house made it unpopular and the programme relocated to Cliveden in Berkshire in 1969.